 - most foods from salad bars and deli counters

-- soft, mold-ripened and blue-veined cheeses, like Brie, bleu, Camembert, Gorgonzola, Roquefort, and Stilton
+- soft, mold-ripened, and blue-veined cheeses, like brie and blue cheese, including Camembert, Gorgonzola, Roquefort, and Stilton

-- well water that hasn’t been boiled for at least one minute
+- well water that hasn’t been boiled for at least 1 minute

 - unpasteurized dairy products